Sumer: Origins

 Most historians have suggested that Sumer was first permanently settled between c.
 5500 and c.
 3300 BC by a West Asian people who spoke the Sumerian language (pointing to the names of cities, rivers, basic occupations, etc., as evidence), a non-Semitic and non-Indo-European agglutinative language isolate.

 The Blau Monuments combine proto-cuneiform characters and illustrations of early Sumerians, Jemdet Nasr period, 3100–2700 BC.
 British Museum.

 Others have suggested that the Sumerians were a North African people who migrated from the Green Sahara into the Middle East and were responsible for the spread of farming in the Middle East.
 However, contrary evidence strongly suggests that the first farming originated in the Fertile Crescent.
-Although not specifically discussing Sumerians, Lazaridis et al. 2016 have suggested a partial North African origin for some pre-Semitic cultures of the Middle East, particularly Natufians, after testing the genomes of Natufian and Pre-Pottery Neolithic culture-bearers.
-Craniometric analysis has also suggested an affinity between Natufians and ancient North Africans.
+Although not specifically discussing Sumerians, Lazaridis et al. 2016 have suggested a mix of basal Eurasian and western Eurasian hunter-gatherer ancestry for the pre-Semitic peoples of the fertile crescent, particularly the Natufians, after testing the genomes of Natufian and other Pre-Pottery Neolithic culture-bearers.

 Some scholars associate the Sumerians with the Hurrians and Urartians, and suggest the Caucasus as their homeland.
 This is not generally accepted.

+The Russian-American scientist Anatole Klyosov suggested in one of his publications that the Sumerians or their ancestors were likely bearers of the Y-chromosome haplogroup R1b, particularly the subclades R1b1a2 and R-L23 of R-M269.
+According to his origin hypothesis, R1b-bearing populations, which he referred to as "Arbins", originated in Central Asia and migrated westward through the Eurasian steppe, Caucasus and Anatolia toward Lower Mesopotamia, where they formed the Sumerian culture and civilization.
+Klyosov claims that these populations settled in Sumer around 6,000–5,000 years ago, with modern Assyrians being their likely descendants.
+His hypothesis however, is largely based on the assumed ethno-genetic relation between the Sumerians and Basques, who according to him, are largely R1b1b2, and that both unclassified languages are placed by some linguists in the Sino-Caucasian language family.
+Klyosov would also concede to the fact that there is no existing data on Sumerian haplotypes.

 Based on mentions of Dilmun as the "home city of the land of Sumer" in Sumerian legends and literature, other scholars have suggested the possibility that the Sumerians originated from Dilmun, which was theorized to be the island of Bahrain in the Persian Gulf.
 In Sumerian mythology, Dilmun was also mentioned as the home of deities such as Enki.
-The status of Dilmun as the Sumerians’ ancestral homeland has not been established, but archaeologists have found evidence of civilization in Bahrain, namely the existence of Mesopotamian-style round disks.
+The status of Dilmun as the Sumerians' ancestral homeland has not been established, but archaeologists have found evidence of civilization in Bahrain, namely the existence of Mesopotamian-style round disks.